mahaffey/giphys-by-place-name-flask/README.md

 Code Challenge using Python and Flask to find related gifs when searching for place names

 ## Disclaimer
-Yes I left my API keys intact in the file...
+Yes I left my API keys intact in their respective files.
 This is for easy code review/start up, they will be deactivated after some time.

 ### Built with:
 1. Python 3